GetStream/stream-chat-java/README.md

 ### Requirements
 The Stream chat Java SDK requires Java 1.8+.
 ### Compatibility
-The Stream chat Java SDK is compatible with Kotlin and Scala.
+The Stream chat Java SDK is compatible with Groovy, Scala, Kotlin and Clojure.
-### Installation
+### Installation for Java

 **With Gradle**: Add the library as a dependency in your *module* level `build.gradle` file:
 > See the [releases page](https://github.com/GetStream/stream-chat-java/releases) for the latest version number.